cerati/p2z-tests/README.md

 #### Getting started
 1. clone https://github.com/kokkos/kokkos to ${KOKKOS_ROOT}
 2. compile option 1:
-	a. in the `src/kokkos_src_v6` direcory edit the Makefile setting to match your needs
+	a. in the `src/kokkos_src_v6` directory edit the Makefile setting to match your needs
 	b. run `make` to build
 	c.
 The executable can be found under `bin` with the others
 3. compile option 2: